spknetwork/trole/README.md

 Trole is a reverse proxy that verifies a structed message is signed by a valid Hive `posting` or `active` key before bridging to a service.

-Trole uses no secrets.
-It verifies a valid message was signed.

 This implemtation of Trole controls upload access to decentralized IPFS nodes on the SPK Network and a few other things.
 It has an install script that will help you install all compoent software of SPK Network based on your account.

 ## Setup